SUMMARY – Workstation Power Failure Investigation – v1.0.0

 Risk: Unplanned Downtime

-Hardware failures can disrupt business operations and limit access to important data.
+Hardware failures can disrupt business operations and limit access to critical data.

 Mitigation: Implement regular hardware reviews and capacity planning to ensure systems remain within safe operating limits.